MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/mvvm.md

 The view model implements properties and commands to which the view can data bind to, and notifies the view of any state changes through change notification events.
 The properties and commands that the view model provides define the functionality to be offered by the UI, but the view determines how that functionality is to be displayed.

+> [!TIP]
->💡 **Tip:** Keep the UI responsive with asynchronous operations.
+> Keep the UI responsive with asynchronous operations.
 Mobile apps should keep the UI thread unblocked to improve the user's perception of performance.
 Therefore, in the view model, use asynchronous methods for I/O operations and raise events to asynchronously notify views of property changes.

 The view model is also responsible for coordinating the view's interactions with any model classes that are required.
 There's typically a one-to-many relationship between the view model and the model classes.
 The view model might choose to expose model classes directly to the view so that controls in the view can data bind directly to them.
 In this case, the model classes will need to be designed to support data binding and change notification events.

 Each view model provides data from a model in a form that the view can easily consume.
 To accomplish this, the view model sometimes performs data conversion.
 Placing this data conversion in the view model is a good idea because it provides properties that the view can bind to.
 For example, the view model might combine the values of two properties to make it easier for display by the view.

+> [!TIP]
->💡 **Tip:** Centralize data conversions in a conversion layer.
+> Centralize data conversions in a conversion layer.
 It's also possible to use converters as a separate data conversion layer that sits between the view model and the view.
 This can be necessary, for example, when data requires special formatting that the view model doesn't provide.

 In order for the view model to participate in two-way data binding with the view, its properties must raise the `PropertyChanged` event.
 View models satisfy this requirement by implementing the `INotifyPropertyChanged` interface, and raising the `PropertyChanged` event when a property is changed.